Kosher certification agency: Role of the mashgichim

 The mashgiach/mashgicha, or rabbinic field representative, is the kosher certification agency's "eyes and ears" at the point of production or distribution.
 They must ensure that kosher and non-kosher production runs are kept completely separate.
 They must be familiar with all ingredients and the way they are produced to ensure kosher status.
 Most large certification agencies maintain a database listing "hundreds of thousands of ingredients and formulas" to provide up-to-date information to their mashgichim.

-The mashgiach/mashgicha makes frequent and unannounced site visits during a production run to ensure compliance with the terms of the contract.
+The mashgiach/mashgicha makes frequent and unannounced site visits or is there full time during a production run to ensure compliance with the terms of the contract.
 If they see something suspicious or have any questions about the ingredients or production process, they immediately contacts one of the agency's rabbinic coordinators, who is the decision-maker for issues of compliance and certification.
 For a food-service event, a mashgiach/mashgicha must be on hand at all times to ensure that kosher standards are enforced.

 Fees

 Kosher certification agencies charge different fees based on the services they provide.
 There is generally an annual fee for the certification itself, which takes into account the number and frequency of on-site inspections by mashgichim and related administrative costs.
 If the agency is for-profit, it may levy an annual fee as well as request a percentage of gross annual sales.
 The agency may also require a one-time "set-up fee", a per-shift fee for special production runs, and a fee for kashering equipment and utensils.

-While critics contend that kosher certification raises the cost of the product to the consumer, the fees are absorbed into the client's regular operating costs.
+While critics contend that kosher certification raises the cost of the product to the consumer, the fees are absorbed into regular operating costs.
 The client recoups the fee many times over due to the increased sales that result from kosher certification.
 However, the client may incur additional expense if it must make changes in its machinery or production process to accommodate the kosher certification.